Mymo-in-Bb/kolic-reference-grammar/morphology.md

 ### Descriptions of locatives (positions) {#locative-position-descriptions}

+> [!NOTE]
+> In some situations, it is possible to use any of multiple different cases to perform the same function.
+It is generally up to the speaker, which one they choose.

 #### Inessive {#inessive-description}

 The inessive case marks a position inside of the marked object (or a motion to the inside, from the inside, or through the inside, depending on the direction.
 This is true for all the locatives and will be assumed implicitly in the rest of the case descriptions.
 They will, however, all have at least one English example given, in the order Static - Lative - Ablative - Perlative)